usda-ars-ussl/fluxpart/docs/source/tutorial.rst

     and goodval is the value of the flag that indicates a good data record.

-The second pre-defined format that is currently available uses the Campbell Scientific tob1 file format:
+A second pre-defined format that is currently available uses the Campbell Scientific tob1 file format:

 .. code-block:: python